HL7/fhir-us-ndh/input/pagecontent/exchange-flow-diagrams.md

 **Actions taken by the DWD could be once or repeatedly via using FHIR REST API**
 1. The action can only be performed by authenticated and authorized accounts.
 2. For FHIR endpoints, retrieve the list of ndjson files.
-3. Retrieve the ndjson file by using HTTP POST method with the URL provided in the list.
+3. Retrieve the ndjson file by using the HTTP POST method with the URL provided in the list.
 4. The DWD has the choice to delete the files from the repository after retrieval.
 This can be done by using a DELETE request with the URL provided in the list.
 5. The NDH will delete the files from the repository based on the specified conditions.